bedrocklinux/bedrocklinux-website/markdown/introduction.md

 ## {id="how\_bedrock\_works"} How Bedrock Linux Works

-Bedrock's magic is based around filesystem and PATH manipulation.
+Bedrock Linux leverages a number of virtual-filesystem-layer manipulation tools (such as: `chroot()`, bind-mounts, custom FUSE filesystems, et al) to ensure that processes "see" what they expect to see so that two packages from different distros do not conflict.
+However, rather than completely separating distros, it also manipulates the virtual filesystem so that the processes can still interact just as they would had they been from the same distro.
+Thus, software from various other Linux distributions coexist as though they were all from the same single, cohesive Linux distribution.

 ### {id="chroot"} Chroot

-A *chroot* changes the apparent filesystem layout from the point of view of programs running within it.
+A *chroot* changes the apparent filesystem layout from the point of view of programs running "within" it.
 Specifically, it makes a chosen directory appear to be the root of the filesystem.
 Think of it as prepending a given string to the beginning of every filesystem call.
 For example:

 - Firefox is located in `/var/chroot/arch/user/bin/firefox`.
 - The following code is run: `chroot /var/chroot/arch /usr/bin/firefox`.